yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 [2]M. S. Feather, S. L. Cornford, and M. Gibbel, “Scalable mechanisms for requirements interaction management,” in Requirements Engineering, 2000.
 Proceedings.
 4th International Conference on, 2000, pp. 119–129.

 [3]Introducing Support for Release Planning of Quality Requirements -An Industrial Evaluation of the QUPER Model

+[4]A Case Study Evaluation of the Guideline-Supported QUPER Model for Elicitation of Quality Requirements

 # Seminar 1